amesma/CPP_DEMO_PROJECTS/PIC10C/Project_1/README.md

-Test cases: None currently, no interface for user.
+Test cases:

-Known bugs: Code currently compiles but no main game loop has been implemented.
+1.Enter N first.
+2. Enter Y three times.
+3. Enter letter other than Y or N.
+4. Enter number.

+Known bugs: Code does not produce log file or show you cards one at a time, only all the cards a user has at once.